 Southwest Virginia Cultural Heritage Foundation - Efforts and investments progressing toward a regional economic restructuring have been underway for several years now.
 These efforts include a multi-faceted approach led through DHCD in partnership with localities across the region.
 The most significant traction has been centered on a cultural heritage movement overseen by the Southwest Virginia Cultural Heritage Foundation (SWVCHF).
 The SWVCHF was a critical step in organizing and coalescing Southwest Virginia's asset-based economic development efforts.
-The first phase of this movement began with the establishment and immediate success of The Crooked Road: Virginia's Heritage Music Trail; the total economic impact was assessed at \$23 million for 2008, generating approximately \$600,000 for the Commonwealth and local governments.
+The first phase of this movement began with the establishment and immediate success of The Crooked Road: Virginia's Heritage Music Trail.
+Since the start of the Crooked Road in 2004, travel expenditures in the region have increased by 52 percent from \$648.9 million to \$985.8 million in 2025.
+Additionally, local tax revenues have increased by 40.2 percent and state tax revenues by 35.1 percent in the same period.
 Success associated with the launch of The Crooked Road inspired the artisan affiliate, 'Round the Mountain.
 A third component in this asset-based strategy opened in the summer of 2011, Heartwood: Southwest Virginia's Artisan Gateway.
 During its first full year of operation, Heartwood produced an estimated economic impact of \$8.0 million and supported 108 jobs in the region.
 This asset-based economic initiative has resulted in a total economic impact in excess of \$30 million to the region.
 Even more recently, the Appalachian Spring initiative has focused on promoting awareness of outdoor recreation opportunities in the region.
+A \$3 million POWER award through the Appalachian Regional Commission in October 2016 is designed to build on the Appalachian Spring efforts to grow outdoor recreational tourism as a key sector.